drostehk/drostehk.github.io/readme.md

 ## Site Development

-Site development isdone following the conventions for `Pelican` [themes](http://docs.getpelican.com/en/3.6.3/themes.html) which uses [Jinja](http://jinja.pocoo.org/docs/dev/) for its templates.
+Site development is done following the conventions for `Pelican` [themes](http://docs.getpelican.com/en/3.7.1/themes.html) which uses [Jinja](http://jinja.pocoo.org/docs/dev/) for its templates.

 The Jinja templates are located at `themes/drostehk/templates`.
 Inspect the following three Jinja templates to get an idea of the site structure: